RazuTimal45/JamanaStudio/README.md

 # JamanaStudio
-This is the of jamana Studio comapany
+This is the of jamana Studio company project